 Post-Show Conversation: An opportunity for students to ask actors any questions about their lives as actors and the production itself.

 All DC public and charter schools are eligible to receive free tickets to any of the productions in Studio’s student matinee series.
-All other area students are eligible for deeply discounted tickets ($20 each.)
+For free tickets, DC public and charter schools should register through the Arts and Humanities for Every Student lottery found here.
+All other area students are eligible for deeply discounted tickets ($20 each).

-Studio Theatre teaching artists lead an interactive workshop designed to engage students in the creation of the performance and to make connections between the play and their lives.
+Studio Theatre teaching artists lead an interactive workshop designed to offer students entry points to topics and themes explored in the play, make connections between the play and their lives, and engage with the creation of the performance.
 Workshops typically last one full class period and teaching artists can do multiple class visits for one school.

-An in-depth set of essays on the play, the playwright, and themes of the play, the study guide provides historical and artistic context for the play.
-These provide students with an inside look into how actors, directors, and other theatre artists use research and imagination to create engaging theatrical works
+An in-depth set of essays on the play, the playwright, and themes of the play, the resource guide provides historical and artistic context for the play.
+These provide students with an inside look into how actors, directors, and other theatre artists use research and imagination to create engaging theatrical works.
+Resource guides include activities for students and teachers to do after seeing the play.

 Yes!
 We are happy to give students the opportunity to use our study guides as a resource for their own research into and work on various productions.
-Please contact the Education Department at firstname.lastname@example.org.
+Please contact email@example.com.

 Studio produces plays that reflect the contemporary world and frequently contain adult content.
 We recommend our Studio In Play program for high school students.
-If you want more information or have questions about the content of our shows and their appropriateness for young people, please contact the Education Department at email@example.com.
+If you want more information or have questions about the content of our shows and their appropriateness for young people, please contact firstname.lastname@example.org.
 We are happy to provide additional information.

 Designed to promote dialogue between theatre artists and youth, this is a great opportunity for students to ask cast members about their lives as actors and the production itself.